michalgm/curiosityhacked.org/blog/oakland/about.md

 - March 8th, 2015 - Leftovers!
 Part of spring cleaning, we have lots of bits an pieces from past open labs to revist.
 Missed swords and bows from lastweek?
 Do them this week!
 - March 15th, 2015 - Pi Day Celebration!
 - March 22nd, 2015 - Rotational mold casting with chocolate, and other chocolate fun.
+- March 29th, 2015 - Egg Hack
+- April 5th, 2015 - Closed, Easter/Spring Cleaning
+- April 12th, 2015- Tensegrity Structures
+- April 19th, 2015 - Cancelled.
+- April 26th, 2015 - Tensegrity Structures
+- May 3rd, 2015- STAR WARS DAY!
+(In prep for May the 4th be with you!)Light Sabers!
+Wookie Cushions!
+Laser cut wall clocks!
+This Open Lab is your only hope!
+- May 10th, 2015- Mother's Day!
+Learn the uses of plants and make your mom (or you!)a special gift of some lovely natural body products from scratch! -- May be cancelled due to lack of attendence, please let us know if you expect to come: info@curiosityhacked.org
+- May 17th, 2015- NO OPEN LAB: MAKER FAIRE BAY AREA MAY 15-17!
+We are hosting the rocket launching booth this year, come by and say hello!
+- May 24th, 2015- Kites!
+Have you ever been to the Berkeley Kite Festival and admired all the different amazing kites?
+Come learn about the science behind kite design and make your own spectacular creation to fly!

 <em>If you're interested in using CHOL for your after-school group or science club, contact us at info@curiosityhacked.org</em>